Inductors

 The saturation current is the maximum current the inductor can take before it stops working like an inductor (it’s not a sudden point, but rather defined as when the inductance drops to a fixed percentage of it’s nominal value).
 Above this point, the magnetic field does not increase proportionally with the current (the core is “saturated”), and the apparent inductance of the inductor is decreasing.
 This also means that above the saturation current the current will rise/fall much faster, which can cause it to shoot up to dangerous levels.
 It is not the same thing as the rated current.

 For example, Vishay Dale specified the saturation current for it’s IHLP-1212BZ-11 family (datasheet) of inductors as the current at which the inductance drops 20% down from the value at 0A (it’s rated inductance)2.
-The following graph shows the inductance vs. DC current plot for the IHLP1212BZER1R0M11 inductor in this family.
+This is a placeholder for the reference: fig-inductance-vs-dc-current-vishay-ihlp1212bzer1r0m11 shows the inductance vs. DC current plot for the IHLP1212BZER1R0M11 inductor in this family.
 This inductor has a saturation current of 4.5A.

 Typical saturation currents range from 10-100mA’s for small inductors, up to 1-10A for larger PCB mount inductors.